hafiz-max/Mastermind/README.md

-# Mastermind
+# Mastermind #C++
-hello guys!! this project purpose is to convert the traditional game of mastermind into digital...lets go!!!
+hello guys!! this project purpose is to convert the traditional game of mastermind into digital programming...lets go!!!

 there is still  a lot of things to improvise in this mini project